Latest Liquity (LQTY) News Update

 TLDR

-Liquity's community is buzzing about its V2 upgrade and the promise of real yield.
+Liquity's community is cautiously optimistic about its V2 evolution, though recent price action has tempered the mood.
 Here’s what’s trending:

 Deep Dive